 - From Dr. McNinja: "I think I'll have that thing stalk Doc forever now."

 - The derailing of a speech in Darths & Droids is brought back almost 500 episodes later to denote Anakin's fall to the Dark Side.

 - Goblins made a joke about Minmax knowing 38 ways to kill a guy with his thumbs, but not being able to dress himself.
 Years, passed, the joke was forgotten about... and then this happened.

 - Early in Adventurers, Gildward the bard tries to convince Karn into letting him join the party by talking about his backstory, including seemingly-ridiculous things like being a princess and pulling the harp "Muscalibur" from a stone.
 Turns out the "Muscalibur" thing is real, and another bard resents Gildward for it...

 - As noted on Brick Joke, Abridged Series in general and Dragon Ball Z Abridged in particular love this.

 - Chekhov's Dog Dookie.

 - When Raocow played An Untitled Story and happened upon a heart container, he let his inner Large Ham com out and yell "I FOUND A HEART!!!"
-Several games later, in Bunny Must Die, he came across another heart container and,... well,....
+Several games later, in Bunny Must Die!
+Chelsea and the 7 Devils, he came across another heart container and,... well,....

 - His reactions to previous hearts in BMD were very subdued and didn't use the metal-voice at all.
 The way-over-the-top version in the link was probably in response to people in the comments complaining about this.